gabrielSo0/GlobalHandlerExceptions/README.md

 Now, you need to register the middleware on the Program class 'app.ConfigureExceptionHandler();' and there you go.
 There is a global handler exception on your API.

-### Custom Global Exception as the second approach.
+### Custom Global Exception as the second approach
 If you want to make the message, custom status code and others things, you can create your own custom global exception middleware.
-Create an class "GlobalExceptionMiddleware" or something like that, inject the RequestDelegate and create a InvokeAsync method to intercept the requests and deal with and unhandle error.
+Create an class "GlobalExceptionMiddleware" or something like that, inject the RequestDelegate class and create a InvokeAsync method to intercept the requests and deal with and unhandle error.
+You can send custom status code, title and details depending of the exception you receive, the class ProblemDetails can be used easily to create the object response.
+The HandleExceptionAsync method is going to serialize all this and return to the client as a ProblemDetails object.
+Now, you need to create an extension method for the 'WebApplication' class, 'ConfigureCustomExceptionHandler' for example, and use the method 'app.UseMiddleware<GlobalExceptionMiddleware>();' passing the class you've previous created.
+Inside the Program class, need to register this middleware.